 Along the way, I never stopped drawing, writing, or creating scenes.
 In 2005, I founded a little art carnival called Wooly Fair, enlisting a sorts of my artist friends in Providence as carnies.
 For eight years, every summer, Wooly Fair would roll out with a new theme and a new landscape of hand-built games and scenery.
 It was an exhausting and wonderful blast of an event.
 Real goddamned close to magical.
-These days I illustrate books, create murals, garden, and live a peaceful life with my hilarious wife, Gillian Kiley, and our not-unfunny kids, Winnie, and Abe.
+These days I paint, illustrate, garden, and live a peaceful life with my hilarious wife, Gillian Kiley, and our not-unfunny kids, Winnie, and Abe.

 Bedtime Stories (Mindstir Media, 2018)